On the slow quenching of M* galaxies: heavily-obscured AGNs clarify the picture: Discussion

-As detailed in Sect. \ref{sect_AGNs}, our results argue for a mechanism that favours hard X-ray dominated AGNs -- i.e., AGNs with heavily-obscured soft X-ray emission -- in $\Mstar$ galaxies that are transitioning in the green valley (see Fig. \ref{fig_AGN_NUVr}b).
-Heavy obscuration of soft X-ray emission is generally associated with obscuring material surrounding the supermassive black hole (SMBH) on fairly small scales, e.g., associated with the SMBH torus observed edge-on in the AGN \textit{unified model} \citep{Antonucci1993, UrryPadovani1995}.
-However, in such orientation-based model, heavy obscuration should randomly affect the galaxy population and not a specific phase of the galaxy evolution or, in our case, a specific region of the NUVrK colour space as observed in Sect. \ref{sect_AGNs}.
-Rather, our results argue for an evolutionary model, where the heavy obscuration of soft X-rays is caused by a dramatic event like a merger \citep[for a review about obscured AGNs, see][]{HickoxAlexander2018}.
+As detailed in Sect.~\ref{sect_AGNs}, our results argue for a mechanism that favours heavily-obscured X-ray AGNs (i.e., AGNs with heavy obscuration of their soft X-ray emission) in $\Mstar$ galaxies that are transitioning in the green valley (see Figs~\ref{fig_NUVr_Xray}a and b).
+Heavy obscuration of soft X-ray emission is generally associated with obscuring material surrounding the supermassive black hole (SMBH) on fairly small scales -- e.g., material associated with the SMBH torus observed edge-on in the AGN \textit{unified model} \citep{Antonucci1993, UrryPadovani1995}.
+However, in such an orientation-based model, heavy obscuration should randomly affect the galaxy population and not a specific phase of the galaxy evolution or, in our case, a specific region of the NUVrK colour space as observed in Sect.~\ref{sect_AGNs}.
+Rather, our results argue for an evolutionary model where the heavy obscuration of soft X-rays is caused by a dramatic event like a merger \citep[for a review about obscured AGNs, see][]{HickoxAlexander2018}.

-As a matter of fact, the soft X-ray obscuration of an AGN --as traced by its X-ray hardness ratio-- can be associated with an equivalent hydrogen column density $N_H$ in the line of sight, and both models \citep[e.g.,][]{Hopkins2006, Blecha2018} and observations \citep[e.g.,][]{Satyapal2014, Kocevski2015, Ricci2017a} have highlighted the tight connection between galaxy mergers and very high column densities (i.e., typically $N_H \sim 10^{22-24} cm^{-2}$).
+As a matter of fact, the soft X-ray obscuration of an AGN --as traced by its X-ray hardness ratio-- can be associated with a corresponding hydrogen column density, $N_H$, along the line of sight, and both models \citep[e.g.,][]{Hopkins2006, Blecha2018} and observations \citep[e.g.,][]{Satyapal2014, Kocevski2015, Ricci2017a} have highlighted the tight connection between galaxy mergers and very high column densities (i.e., typically $N_H \sim 10^{22-24} \mathrm{cm}^{-2}$).
 The maximum column density reached during the merger has been predicted to vary with the gas content of the galaxies and to decrease after the coalescence of the SMBHs \citep[][]{Blecha2018}.
-This is consistent with the decreasing obscuration (and conversely, increasing luminosity) of soft X-rays observed after the green valley (Figs. \ref{fig_NUVrK}b,c) and may be related to the expulsion of the circumnuclear material by the AGN radiation pressure when reaching high accretion rates \citep[typically with Eddington ratios of $\lambda_\mathrm{Edd} \simeq 10^{-2}$;][]{Ricci2017b}.
+This is consistent with the decreasing obscuration (and conversely, increasing luminosity) of soft X-rays observed after the green valley (Figs~\ref{fig_NUVr_Xray}a and b).
+It may also be related to the expulsion of the circumnuclear material by the AGN's radiation pressure when reaching high accretion rates \citep[typically with Eddington ratios of $\lambda_\mathrm{Edd} \simeq 10^{-2}$;][]{Ricci2017b}.